IrinaTuma/Leonardo-da-Vinci-tribute-page/README.md

-# Leonardo-da-Vinci-tribute-page
+## Leonardo-da-Vinci-tribute-page

-There is Leonardo da Vinci biography
+It is the Leonardo da Vinci [biography.](https://irinatuma.github.io/Leonardo-da-Vinci-tribute-page/)

+There are a title, picture and text (as a list) of the biography.